kvesteri/wtforms-alchemy/docs/index.rst

 Forms with relations
 ====================

+WTForms-Alchemy provides special Field subtypes ModelFormField and ModelFieldList.
-WTForms-Alchemy undestands ModelForm relations and is smart enough to populate related objects accordingly.
+When using these types WTForms-Alchemy undestands model relations and is smart enough to populate related objects accordingly.

 One-to-one relations